plotly/dash-labs/docs/07-LongCallback.md

 ![](https://i.imgur.com/T7442iY.gif)

 ## Example 2: Disable button while callback is running
-In the previous example, there was no visual indication that the long callback was running.
-It was also possible to click the "Run Job!" button multiple times before the original job has the chance to complete.
+In the previous example, there is no visual indication that the long callback was running.
+It is also possible to click the "Run Job!" button multiple times before the original job has the chance to complete.
 This example addresses these shortcomings by disabling the button while the callback is running, and re-enabling it when the callback completes.

 This is accomplished using the `running` argument to `@long_callback`.
-This argument accepts a `list` of 3-element tuples.
+This argument accepts a list of 3-element tuples.
 The first element of each tuple should be an `Output` dependency object referencing a property of a component in the app layout.
 The second elements is the values that the property should be set to while the callback is running, and the third element is the value the property should be set to when the callback completes.

 This example uses `running` to set the `disabled` property of the button to `True` while the callback is running, and `False` when it completes.